 Increasing the maintenance team by 60%, adding a process improvement and analysis team, educating key staff in Kaizen processes, and training others in Six Sigma has allowed the company to more quickly react to gaps in production methods to drive overall process improvements.

 The bottom line — New Belgium Brewing needed information and an effective way to process and evaluate that information to benefit its overall business.
 The AVEVA MES Performance software has delivered on their expectations by effectively increasing New Belgium Brewing’s OEE.

 “With the scalability provided by the AVEVA MES solution, we are able to continuously improve operations incrementally by deploying various aspects of the solution one step at a time,” Herrick said.
 “All of our jobs are changing, including how we go about our day-to-day business because of the data now being delivered by the AVEVA MES Performance software.
 We now have mechanics on each shift 24/7 to support the bottling line and we have lead techs that are addressing issues identified in trends noted by the software.
 Access to this real-time information enables our team to work on things ahead of time by performing preventative maintenance, enabling us to get out in front of potential issues.”

 Tapping the Future

-By evolving and effectively maintaining best practices with AVEVA MES software allows for the expansion this system across multiple areas of New Belgium, as well as at its new plant currently under construction in Asheville, N.C.
+Evolving and effectively maintaining best practices with AVEVA MES software allows for the expansion of this system across multiple areas of New Belgium, as well as at its new plant currently under construction in Asheville, N.C.